cezi/julianowe-eu/_works/gooir.md

 description2:
   title: Design Proccess
-  text: "<p>Design process took place in four stages:
+  text: "<p>Design process took place in four stages: <br />

-01 Research: Questionnaires - User interviews - Persona -Empathy Map - User Journey Map
+01 Research: Questionnaires - User interviews - Persona -Empathy Map - User Journey Map <br />

-02 Ideation: Competition analysis - Information Architecture - User Flow
+02 Ideation: Competition analysis - Information Architecture - User Flow <br />

-03 Testing: Wireframes - Ustability testing - Implementing feedback
+03 Testing: Wireframes - Ustability testing - Implementing feedback <br />

-04 Design: Visual Design - Hi-fi Prototypes</p>"
+04 Design: Visual Design - Hi-fi Prototypes </p>"

 video:
   poster: assets/img/blog/blog9.jpg
   id: Gu6z6kIukgg

-title: Research
+#title: Research
-text: "Handling finances has become challenging due to inflation.
-To help people organize their finances better our team worked on application which can provide comprehensive solutions, personalized advice, and external support in their management.
+text: "<p>Handling finances has become challenging due to inflation.
+To help people organize their finances better our team worked on application which can provide comprehensive solutions, personalized advice, and external support in their management. <br />
-From research and a review of direct and indirect competition, we concluded that these applications do not offer user support, which formed the basis of our hypothesis.
+From research and a review of direct and indirect competition, we concluded that these applications do not offer user support, which formed the basis of our hypothesis. <br />

-Problem: Lack of external and personalized support from financial applications
+Problem: Lack of external and personalized support from financial applications <br />

-Hypotheses: People want to improve their money management skills and understand money management better.
+Hypotheses: People want to improve their money management skills and understand money management better. <br />

-Goal: Build an app that helps meet goals and improve financial management process while educating the user."
+Goal: Build an app that helps meet goals and improve financial management process while educating the user.</p>"

+description3:
-#title: Ideation
+  title: Ideation
+  text: "<p>Text of the Ideation </p>"

+description4:
-#title: Testing
+  title: Testing
+  text: "<p>Text of the Testing </p>"

+description5:
-#title: Design
+  title: Design
+  text: "<p>Text of the Design </p>"

 ---